bazel-contrib/SIG-rules-authors/go-tutorial.md

 # The first declaration of an external repository "wins".
 ############################################################

-# we are going to store the go dependecy definitions
-# in a different file "deps.bzl".
-We can include those
-# definitions in this file, but it gets quite verbose.
-load("//:deps.bzl", "go_dependencies")

 # Next we initialize the toolchains

-# gazelle:repository_macro deps.bzl%go_dependencies
-go_dependencies()

 go_rules_dependencies()

 # We define the version of go that this project uses